Monument artist creates the beauty of Colorado; Lives dream

 In a past life, she’d sit in her home office, one that’s since been converted to an art studio, working as a technical writer and web designer.
 But, a leap of faith led her to the path of an artist full-time.

-Her inspiration is what she sees outdoors.
-She’s an avid runner and hiker.
+Her inspiration is what she sees outdoors, as she’s an avid runner and hiker.